What does Booting an Application mean?

 Description

-Discovers and binds Service providers using app.serviceProvider()
+Discovers and binds Service providers using app.serviceProvider() (Application

-must use ServiceMixin
+must use ServiceMixin from @loopback/service-proxy).

-IMPORTANT: For a class to be recognized by ServiceBooter
+IMPORTANT: For a class to be recognized by ServiceBooter as a service

-provider, its name must end with Provider
+provider, its name must end with Provider suffix and its prototype must have a

-value()
+value() method.

 Options

-The options for this can be passed via BootOptions
+The options for this can be passed via BootOptions when calling

-app.boot(options: BootOptions)
+app.boot(options: BootOptions).

-The options for this are passed in a services
+The options for this are passed in a services object on BootOptions.

-Available options on the services
+Available options on the services object on BootOptions are as follows:

-Options | Type | Default | Description |
+| Options | Type | Default | Description |

 dirs |